UTNuclearRoboticsPublic/pointcloud_processing_server/README.md

 Next, each individual task is specified, nested under its name.
 The format varies across different kinds of processes, so I've explained them each separately below.

 ### Transform Tasks
 This kind of task allows transformation of the cloud from one frame to another.
 It is not a rotation or translation of the cloud - it just alters to cloud coordinates so that they can be expressed in the new frame, given that the existing frame and new frame are correctly specified in the same TF tree.
+Point locations in the global frame will be unchanged, just expressed in a new local frame.
 - type: 1
 - map_name: the name of the frame the cloud should be transformed TO (the FROM frame is already in the sensor_msgs/PointCloud2 input)
 - should_publish: should the output transformed cloud be published